1. DEBT RELIEF

 Does enrolling in a debt relief program stop collection calls?

-That said, once you or your debt settlement company reaches a settlement with your creditor, there is no reason for collection calls.
+Once you or your debt settlement company reaches a settlement with your creditor, that debt will be satisfied and you shouldn’t be contacted about it again.

 Do creditors settle with consumers who try DIY debt settlement?